Loving Someone With Anxiety Or Anxious Tendencies: 8 Tips For Dating Someone With Anxiety

 While sometimes you may want to help your partner avoid situations that set off their anxiety, that doesn’t mean you have to coddle them either.
 Once you understand your partner's anxiety, you can encourage them when they make progress.
 Did your partner with social anxiety attend that business party with you, even though they were dreading it?
 That can be a big step, and they may appreciate it being acknowledged.
 This kind of positive reinforcement can help your partner feel loved and understood, as well as continue making small steps to conquer their fears.
 If they are taking other steps to try to reduce and manage their anxiety, such as exercising regularly, getting adequate sleep, and eating a balanced diet, you can also offer support and encouragement in these areas.

-7. Remember that you both need your own space
+7. If you are dating someone with anxiety, remember that you both need your own space

 Supporting your partner with anxiety doesn't mean making their condition the focus of your relationship.
 Remember to set boundaries for each other and engage in your interests and social lives without each other.
 Just like any other couple, taking time apart is healthy.
 Try to ensure that both of you have the time, space, and opportunity to tend to your own interests, friendships, and other important areas of your lives.
 Doing so can be important for both of your mental health, as well as for the strength of your relationship.

-8. Encourage your partner to seek professional help and/or seek help together
+8. Encourage your partner to seek professional mental health help and/or seek help for your anxiety disorders together

 Another way you can support your partner with anxiety is by encouraging them to seek help from a professional, or suggesting that the two of you seek help together as a couple.
 For individuals with anxiety, the prospect of leaving the house and attending an in-person session may feel daunting.
 This is where online therapy can be helpful.
 With online therapy through Regain, you can meet with your therapist wherever you have internet—so your partner doesn’t have to leave the house if they don’t want to.